dev-protocol/initto/src/posts/what-is-protocol.md

 A great start to get the idea of Dev Protocol is to look for similarities in the internet's ecosystem:
-In the modern world of the internet, we see many types of web service using various digital payment for monetization.
+In the modern world of the internet, we see many types of web service using various digital payments for monetization.
 Most of the service is paid with credit cards, for example, “Alice pays X dollars for Bob”.

 A protocol called ISO8583 is used for credit card payment.
 Since it is a payment via the internet, protocols such as TCP, IP, SSL and TSL are used as well.
 The money transfer from Alice to Bob is one type of protocol.
 There are a lot of protocols, but the meaning of each protocol is not so necessary!
 The fact that the web as we know it is composed of a group of protocols is an important point.